-Dave Ross, who has conducted NACAR garage and pit tours for four seasons for RPM Tours, is a pundit, prognosticator, agitator and commentator.
-Dave “The Race DR” Ross became a rabid fan of stock car racing when he lived in Charlotte, NC in the 80’s, but it wasn’t until the year 2000 that Dave began his broadcasting career (on a bit of a dare) in San Diego, CA at the all-sports radio station XTRA-AM, Extra Sports 690.
-He hosted their weekly show “Track Smack” which led to on-air feature spots at various markets starting in Chicago, Toledo, Charleston, SC; Springfield, MA; Wilmington, NC; and in Greensboro, NC.
+Dave Ross, who has conducted NASCAR garage and pit tours for five seasons for RPM Tours, is a pundit, prognosticator, agitator and commentator.
+Dave “The Race DR” Ross became a rabid fan of stock car racing when he lived in Charlotte, NC in the 80’s.
+But it wasn’t until the year 2000 that Dave began his broadcasting career (on a bit of a dare) in San Diego, CA at the all-sports radio station XTRA-AM, Extra Sports 690.
+He hosted their weekly show “Track Smack”, which led to on-air feature spots at various markets starting in Chicago, Toledo, Charleston, SC; Springfield, MA; Wilmington, NC; and in Greensboro, NC.
 Dave spent 3 years hosting "Inside Track" on the national sports network Sporting News Radio.
 In 2011 Dave hosted “The Late Shift” with racing legend Buddy Baker on SiriusXM NASCAR Radio CH 90.
-Dave stepped down from those hosting duties at the end of 2011 but still hosts shows when his schedule allows on the channel.
+Dave stepped down from those hosting duties at the end of 2011, but still hosts shows when his schedule allows on the channel.
 You can read his musings at WWW.THERACEDR.COM.

 Feel free to contact us with any questions